Bram Stoker's Dracula (1992 film): Filming

-Coppola brought in acting coach Greta Seacat to coach Frost and Ryder for their erotic scenes as he felt uncomfortable discussing sexuality with the young actresses.
+Coppola brought in acting coach Greta Seacat to coach Frost and Ryder for their erotic scenes, as he felt uncomfortable discussing sexuality with the young actresses.
 However, he did ask Oldman to speak seductively off camera to Frost while they were filming a scene in which she writhed alone in her bed in ecstasy.
 She later classified the things Oldman said to her as "very unrepeatable".
 Winona Ryder found the intensity of Oldman's acting style too much at times; the two fell out early in the filming process and had difficulty working together from then on.
 Coppola stated, "they got along and then one day they didn't—absolutely didn't get along.
 None of us were privy to what had happened."
 Ryder has referred to the "trauma" of the experience and said that she "felt there was a danger" while working with Oldman.
 However, she has also referred to her friction with Oldman as "teen drama", stating, "He [Gary] was going through a divorce, and I think I can say this because he's pretty open about it, but he's been sober for a long time now, and he's raised three kids, and he's a dream.
 He's a good friend of mine now".

-In 2020, Winona Ryder also said that Reeves and Hopkins once refused Coppola's direction to verbally abuse her to make her cry during a scene that required an emotional reaction.
-However, Coppola denied that and described the situation as him instructing Oldman – in character – to whisper improvised words both to her and other actors on set to scare them.
-Ryder agreed with Coppola and a spokesperson for the actress stated that "He asked the actors in character to say horrible things to Winona as a technique to help her cry for the scene.
+In 2020, Ryder also stated that Reeves and Hopkins once refused Coppola's direction to verbally abuse her to make her cry during a scene that required an emotional reaction.
+However, Coppola denied this and described the situation as him instructing Oldman—in character—to whisper improvised words both to her and other actors on set to scare them.
+Ryder agreed with Coppola, and a spokesperson for Ryder stated that "He asked the actors in character to say horrible things to Winona as a technique to help her cry for the scene.
 Although that technique didn't work for her, she loves and respects him and considers it a great privilege to have worked with him."

-Gary Oldman himself said that Dracula was never a "bucket list" role for him in the first place.
-He said about the main reason why his younger self said yes to the role: "It was an opportunity to work with Coppola, who I consider one of the great American directors.
-That was enough, really.
-It was my first big American movie, made on a big set with lots of costumes.
-For a young actor, that was a tremendous experience."
-Another reason why Oldman wanted to play Dracula was because he wanted to say: "I've crossed oceans of time to find you" and to him it was worth playing the role just to say that line.